 Ongoing BCL-2 research

-Many cancer therapies have been shown, at least in part, to elicit their effects via apoptosis,4,28,29 in which BCL-2 might play a significant role.
+Many anticancer approaches have been shown, at least in part, to elicit their effects via apoptosis,4,28,29 in which BCL-2 might play a significant role.
 Some preclinical models suggested that inhibition of BCL-2 can potentiate the effect of conventional chemotoxic agents,30,31 warranting further study in a clinical setting.
-In preclinical models, overexpression of anti-apoptotic BCL-2 family members renders cancer cells resistant to multiple classes of anticancer drugs, including DNA-damaging and antimicrotubule agents,5 nucleoside analogs,5 glucocorticoids,32 and immunotherapy.33 Further study of the role of BCL-2 in acquired resistance to cancer therapy is required to substantiate these results.
+In preclinical models, overexpression of anti-apoptotic BCL-2 family members rendered cancer cells resistant to multiple classes of anticancer drugs, including DNA-damaging and antimicrotubule agents,5 nucleoside analogs,5 glucocorticoids,32 and immunotherapy.33 Further study of the role of BCL-2 in acquired resistance to cancer therapy is required to substantiate these results.